 A commercial fire could cause extensive burn injuries as well as expensive property damage.
 Large industrial related fires can occur because of the negligence or carelessness of an employer, product manufacturer, equipment installer, or coworker.
-If you or a family member was recently in a commercial fire in the Dallas/Fort Worth area, call the industrial machinery attorneys at the Law Firm of Aaron A. Herbert, P.C. to discuss your legal options.
+If you or a family member was recently in a fire in Texas, call the Dallas commercial fire attorneys at the Law Firm of Aaron A. Herbert, P.C. to discuss your legal options.
 We can help you with a workers’ compensation claim, personal injury lawsuit, or wrongful death case.

 Contacting an attorney can give you all the information you need to make a smart choice about your legal recourse.
-A lawyer can review the facts of your case and give you unbiased counsel as to how to move forward.
+A Dallas commercial fire attorney can review the facts of your case and give you unbiased counsel as to how to move forward.
 An insurance company, on the other hand, will recommend whatever it will help its own bottom line.
-The insurance company may try to deny your injury claim, or delay payment.
+The insurance company may try to deny your injury claim or delay payment.
 A lawyer will investigate who or what caused the commercial fire, file your claim against the correct defendant, and advocate for your side of the case during insurance negotiations or an injury trial.

 Human error is the main cause of deadly commercial fires.
 Mistakes made during industrial equipment installation, repair, or replacement could lead to faulty wiring and electrical fires.
 A heat source too close to combustible vapors or flammable materials could cause a fire.
 Professionals involved in the installation and maintenance of industrial machinery must obey federal standards to ensure the integrity of their systems.
 Otherwise, common risks can lead to a harmful fire.